pandeytapan/cpp.kata/Intermediate/solutions_statement/w.05.Anagram/anagramSol.md

 ---

-If you see in the last example we have written solution that is quite plain, difficult to read and understand.
-Our next solution tries to do things in other ways.
-Here we go &#x1F680;
+In the last example we have written solution that is quite plain, difficult to read and understand.
+Our next solution tries to do things in other ways:

 # Solution 2